IAD - SAN

 The average price of all round-trip flights from Washington, D.C.
 Dulles Intl Airport to San Diego clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Washington Dulles Airport to San Diego, look for departures on Tuesdays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from Washington Dulles Airport to San Diego, look for departures on Wednesdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from San Diego, Friday is the cheapest day to fly and Sunday is the most expensive.

 What is the cheapest month to fly from Washington, D.C.
 Dulles Intl Airport to San Diego?